Ruga language

 Ruga is a Garo dialect, a Sino-Tibetan language that spoken in the East Garo Hills district and West Garo Hills, Meghalaya, India.
 Today, people who identify themselves as Ruga have shifted to Garo and only a few elderly native Ruga speakers remain.

-Ruga Tribe
+Ruga people

-Ruga people identify as a sub-tribe of a GaroTribe.
-Ruga people have their own distinct identity.
-Ruga language shares similarities with other Garo languages.
-It is closely related to Atong language (Sino-Tibetan) and Koch language.Ruga speakers have lost their language and hence, they have shifted to Am·beng dialect.
+The Ruga people identify as a sub-tribe of a Garo people.
+The Ruga people have their own distinct identity.
+The Ruga language shares similarities with other Garo languages.
+It is closely related to Atong language (Sino-Tibetan) and Koch language.
+The Ruga speakers have lost their language and hence, they have shifted to Am·beng dialect.
 They mostly reside along the valleys of Bugai River and in Rugapara areas of Gasuapara block under South Garo Hills.